 Grounds for Dismissal or Cancellation of Results

 A candidate who violates the test center regulations or rules, or engages in irregular behavior, misconduct and/or does not follow the TA’s warning to discontinue inappropriate behavior may be dismissed from the test center and their exam fee will not be refunded.
-Additionally, your exam result may be withheld or canceled and your board of nursing/regulatory body may take other disciplinary action such as denial of a license/registration and/or disqualifying you from future NCLEX registrations for licensure/registration.
+Additionally, your exam result may be withheld or canceled and your nursing regulatory body may take other disciplinary action such as denial of a license/registration and/or disqualifying you from future NCLEX registrations for licensure/registration.
 Behaviors that constitute irregular behavior or misconduct include but are not limited to:

 - Giving or receiving assistance of any kind.